 Four Areas Where Tax Technology Reduces Risk

 Tax departments are faced with continually increasing complexity and ever-evolving challenges, yet only about 25-30% of mid to large-sized organizations have taken advantage of modern technologies to automate their tax processes.
 For many of these organizations, the status quo of Excel has simply prevailed.
-For others, it’s a lack of understanding the true business case behind tax technologies.
+For others, it’s a lack of understanding of the true business case behind tax technologies.

 Often, tax technology is considered only after a deficiency has been found in the process.
 The reality is, the longer a company waits to transform and modernize its tax function, the more risk it takes.